 My favorite cues are actually pastiches of earlier music in which Debney exhibits a little musical wit.
 “Monaco Drive” has a James Bond flavor with its swinging beat and wah-wah trumpet.
 The sweeping 60’s sitcom strings of “Make Way for Tomorrow Expo” sounds like it could have been piped over loudspeakers at a conference 50 years ago.

-My main problem with the score are the warring elements.
+My main problem with the score is the warring elements.
 The mish-mash of disparate styles lacks cohesion, and yet I’m sure that was what was required in the film.
 I feel like Debney was striving for something more with the score, but was hampered by the powers that be.
 That being said, he was still able to create a listenable album in which many of the individual cues are enjoyable.

 Those of you looking to purchase Debney’s score will have to wait until July 7th.
 The only soundtrack album available now is a collection of AC/DC songs featured in the film.
 While I’m sure that will appeal to a broader customer base, waiting a full two months to release the score album amounts to a wasted marketing opportunity.
 The buzz around the film will be gone, neglecting the possibility of any extra crossover appeal the score may have had to non-film music fans.
 At the very least, a download-only version should have been made available.